 A Brief History of Sandcross Church

-Sandcross Church started during World War II as a missionary outreach, from a Gospel Hall in Redhill, to children in Woodhatch, Reigate.
-They met every week in the cricket pavilion at Hartswood until they filled it!
-Not surprisingly their parents were also attracted and the first meetings of the Church also took place in the pavilion.
+Sandcross Church started during World War II as mission to children in Woodhatch and South Park, Reigate.
+A small team was sent from a church in Redhill which set up a weekly meeting in the cricket pavilion at Hartswood until they filled it!
+Not surprisingly their parents were also attracted, and the first meetings of the Church also took place in the pavilion.

-By 1947, an adult group was large enough to buy the plot of land in Sandcross Lane – and build a wooden structure similar to an army officers mess!
+By 1947, the adult group was large enough to buy the plot of land in Sandcross Lane – and build a wooden structure similar to an army mess hut!
 This became known as Sandcross Hall.

-Ten years later the church had grown sufficiently to step out in faith with a new building which was dedicated by Lieutenant-General Sir William Dobbie.
+Ten years later the church had grown sufficiently to step out in faith to construct a new building which was dedicated by Lieutenant-General Sir William Dobbie in 1957.

-The church continued to grow over the years and a large extension was added to the rear of the property in the late 1990’s.
-Today we continue to reach out to the local community through Family Fun Time, Acorns (our parent toddler group) and Cafe Church.
+The church continued to grow over the years and a large extension was added to the rear of the property in the late 1990’s to accommodate a new generation of people who meet to learn how to live with a Jesus-focus in our contemporary world.